-If you are a stockholder of record you may vote by proxy or in person by ballot at the Annual Meeting.
+If you are a stockholder of record you may vote by proxy or electronically at the Annual Meeting.
 To vote by proxy, you may vote via the Internet or by telephone by following the instructions provided on the E-Proxy Notice or proxy card, or if you received a paper proxy card and voting instructions by mail, you should sign, date and return the enclosed proxy card in the enclosed postage-paid envelope before the Annual Meeting.